Traffic Operational Studies

 HSA has developed high resolution video monitoring systems and video processing software specifically engineered for Traffic Operational Studies.
 Quickly and safely deployed in self contained weatherproof cases, these camera systems allow HSA to collect high volumes of data at numerous locations simultaneously, processing the data using both manual and automated vehicle counting software.
 The small size and long recording times allow us to conduct spy speed studies without influencing traffic patterns, long term turning movement counts, video intersection delay studies, and queue and cycle length analysis.
 HSA also utilizes handheld microwave radar systems for traditional spot speed studies and pneumatic counters for traffic volume and classification counts.

-With an FAA certified Drone Pilot and DJI Phantom 3 Professional Drone which utilizes 4K Video and has the capability to generate orthorectified aerial imagery, HSA can now commercially fly small unmanned aerial systems (UAS) for a variety of projects.
+With an FAA certified Drone Pilot and two Drones (UAS- Unmanned Aerial Systems) HSA can commercially fly they UAS’s for a variety of projects collecting aerial imagery to be used in multiple applications.
 This equipment can be used in the creation of Condition Diagrams accurately reflecting the existing conditions of an intersection or roadway.
 The FAA maximum 400-foot flight ceiling can also provide an excellent birds-eye overview of traffic patterns for use in a Corridor Analysis.

-The ability to quickly collect high quality data enables us to conduct a precise analysis and determine the optimum traffic operational recommendations.
+The ability to quickly collect high quality data enables HSA to conduct a precise analysis and determine the optimum traffic operational recommendations.